About Mike Wheeler

-And I spent well over a decade writing user manuals and online help systems that I knew many would never read.
+I spent well over a decade writing user manuals and online help systems that I knew many would never read.
 But I recognized the importance of boiling down technical information to its essential parts, all while assuming no prior knowledge of those looking for help.

-I developed a firm belief that if a person couldn’t understand a piece of software, it wasn’t the person’s fault, but the software.
+I developed a firm belief that if a person couldn’t understand a piece of software, it wasn’t typically the person’s fault, but the software.

 I was coming off the heels of the economic downturn of 2008-2009.
 I had seen my income dramatically cut in the Technical Writing space.
-I took on multiple jobs, which were growing ever-increasingly harder to come by, just to try and continue making what I had previously.
+I took on multiple jobs, which were growing ever-increasingly harder to come by, just to try and continue earning what I had previously.